-- Extent of the developable area; - Road layout;
+- Extent of the developable area;

+- ▲ Road layout;

 - Number of road junctions onto Brand Highway;

 - Contributions to Verita Road;

-- Number and location of neighbourhood centres;
+- ✓ Number and location of neighbourhood centres;

-- Number and location of school sites;
+- ▲ Number and location of school sites;

 - Public open space; and

-- Staging.

-Additionally, issues to resolve comprised the extent of urban development in respect of the industrial buffer, density, and connectivity to adjoining land, construction of Verita Road, open space and commercial and community facilities.
+Additionally, issues to resolve comprised the extent of urban development in respect of the industrial buffer, density, and connectivity to adjoining land, construction of Verita Road, open space, and commercial and community facilities.

-General planning issues to consider:
+General planning issues to consider include:

-- The importance of the Narngulu Industrial Estate and the need to protect its continued operation; - Interpretation of the potential impacts for potential urban land in Rudds Gully; and - Minimise the amount of residential land that could adversely be affected by emissions of the industrial estate.
+- ✓ The importance of the Narngulu Industrial Estate and the need to protect its continued operation; - ▲ The need to reassess the potential impacts for potential urban land in Rudds Gully; and - Minimise the amount of residential land that could adversely be affected by emissions of the industrial estate.

-Issues covered on traffic and access were discussed and included the function of Verita Road, the bypass, the future Brand Highway and its ability to change its function and use, the east-west links to Narngulu, the northern section of Brand Highway and trucks on the highway.
+Issues covered on traffic and access were discussed and included the function of Verita Road, the by-pass, the future Brand Highway and its ability to change its function and use, the east-west links to Narngulu, the northern section of Brand Highway and trucks on the highway.

-A Structure Plan covering Lots 13, 14 and 21 was formally adopted by WAPC in August 2010.
-This proposes 38.77 ha of Residential land with a mixture of R20 and R30 density, 3.22 ha of Mixed Use and 7.09 of Public Open Space.
-Lot 14 adjoins the subject land along the northern boundary of Lot 15 and therefore it is important to join the subject LSP to this endorsed Structure Plan.
-The subject LSP is therefore a continuation of the residential development from Lot 14 through the continuation of the road network proposed in the Rudds Gully Structure Plan into the subject land as shown in the subject LSP.
+A Structure Plan, covering Lots 13, 14 and 21, was formally adopted by WAPC in August 2010.
+This proposed 38.77 ha of Residential land with a mixture of R20 and R30 density, 3.22 ha of Mixed Use and 7.09 of Public Open Space.
+Lot 14 adjoins the subject land along the northern boundary of Lot 15, and therefore it is important to facilitate a seamless connection from the proposed LSP for Lots 15 and 17 and the adjoining endorsed Structure Plan.
+The proposed LSP is therefore a continuation of the residential development from Lot 14 through the continuation of the road network proposed in the Rudds Gully Structure Plan into the subject land (Lots 15 and 17) as shown in the proposed LSP.